KIONA-BENTON MIDDLE SCHOOL

 SUPPORT SERVICES AT KBMS

 Students who become ill or injured during the day need to report to the office immediately with a pass from their teacher.
+If a student is ill, please be sure to stay home.
+The school does have the option of sending sick students home to prevent spreading of an illness.
 Medications…To take any type of medicine at school, a student MUST have a Medication Request Form completed and signed by the doctor or dentist and parent/guardian, and delivered to the school office.
-Washington state law allows school staff to give medication only in limited situations.
+Washington State law allows school staff to give medication only in limited situations.
 Students who need prescribed medications during the school day (including over the counter medications such as aspirin or cough drops) must keep these medications in the office for dispensing as needed.
 State law requires that all medication be in the original prescription bottle and be delivered to the school by a parent/guardian.
 Students carrying any medication on their person are in violation of state law and may face serious disciplinary consequences from the school.
 This is a safety issue and we ask that all parents talk with their children regarding this policy.

 The KBMS Library provides services and resources to our students.
 We offer assistance in many ways to help students become successful, independent users of a wide variety of resources.
 The facility is open during school for book check out and research, as requested by teachers and students.